open-gpdb/gpdb/gpdb-doc/markdown/admin_guide/ddl/ddl-partition.html.md

 -   [Modifying a Subpartition Template](#topic85)
 -   [Exchanging a Leaf Child Partition with an External Table](#topic_yhz_gpn_qs)

-**Important:** When defining and altering partition designs, use the given partition name, not the table object name.
+> **Important** When defining and altering partition designs, use the given partition name, not the table object name.
 The given partition name is the `partitionname` column value in the *[pg\_partitions](../../ref_guide/system_catalogs/pg_partitions.html)* system view.
 Although you can query and load any table \(including partitioned tables\) directly using SQL commands, you can only modify the structure of a partitioned table using the `ALTER TABLE...PARTITION` clauses.

 Partitions are not required to have names.
 If a partition does not have a name, use one of the following expressions to specify a partition: `PARTITION FOR (value)` or `PARTITION FOR (RANK(number))`.